mahmoudashraf/ProdUS/docs/LOOMAI_STAGING_DEPLOYMENT_HANDOVER.md

 - Use `endpoints.chatQueryUrl`, `endpoints.queryOnceUrl`, `endpoints.suggestionsUrl`, and `endpoints.authContextUrl` for direct runtime calls.
 - Treat `deploymentId` as audit/debug metadata, not as the routing source of truth.
 - Sign private assertions with `aud=produs-staging`, using the returned `privateRuntimeAudience`.
-- Keep `deploymentId=dep-7706fafb` in the assertion payload for audit/debug metadata, but do not use it as the private-runtime audience in new ProdUS code.
+- Keep the assignment `deploymentId` in the assertion payload for audit/debug metadata, but do not use it as the private-runtime audience in new ProdUS code.
 - `LOOMAI_ASSERTION_DEPLOYMENT_ID` is not required when `LOOMAI_ASSIGNMENT_URL` is configured and reachable.
 The backend derives `deploymentId` from assignment discovery.
 The env var exists only as a fallback for local/break-glass direct-runtime diagnostics without assignment discovery.

 ProdUS implementation status: